-The earliest concept of ACQUIRE, produced by Minnesota Mining and Manufacturing (3M) in 1962/63, was played on a board that portrayed a world map.
+The earliest concept of ACQUIRE, produced by Minnesota Mining and Manufacturing (3M) in December 1963, was played on a board that portrayed a world map.
 These games were only sold in eight U.S. cities for test marketing and only for a few months.
 The amount of stock certificates were staggered for each hotel.
 Continental had 22 shares, Tower 24, Luxor 26, American 29, Worldwide 31, Imperial 33 and Festival had 35.

 All hotel stocks sold for the same price, starting at $200.
 A quantity of 60 stock certificates were shuffled and dealt out to the players before game play.
 Bonus stocks were not awarded for founding hotels.
 This method of play made it impossible to keep track of other players stock holdings unless the players agreed to disclose their holdings.

 Players could only purchase one stock certificate per turn, which explains why they still put far too many $100 bills and not enough $1000 bills in the later editions.
 By purchasing only one stock certificate per turn, the player only had to spend a few hundred dollars at a time.
 Yet now in the later editions, since the players can purchase three stock certificates per turn, the $1000 bills run out far too often.

 The tiles were made of wood and were slightly larger than tiles in later editions.
 The tile designations were marked with the letter first (A-1 instead of 1-A).
 The wood tiles had a fleur-de-lis imprinted on the back of the tiles.
 Due to the size of the board, the tiles do not connect together and with no restraints, they can slide across the board.
 If these games can be found, they sell for anywhere from $150 to $500.